vks5639/TSWD-Portfolio/final-project-part-one.md

 ## Summary

 Growing up I realised the long-term benefits and future of real estate.
 I always wanted to create something of my own.
-Reading books like Rich Dad Poor Dad by Robert Kiyosaki, a Japanese-American businessman and author further piqued my interest in how to be financially independent and make money work for you rather than working for money ().
+Reading books like Rich Dad Poor Dad by Robert Kiyosaki, a Japanese-American businessman and author further piqued my interest in how to be financially independent and make money work for you rather than working for money (Kiyosaki, R. T. 2017).
 This led me to think further about how to make investments to purchase plots, and build restaurants, and apartments.

 Through this project, I will dive in through the problems and bottlenecks one might face when opening a restaurant.
 With data readily available, I will gather insights on who the competitors are, and compare the metrics of top cuisines, ratings, review counts, price, etc. In easy words, how can I create a business model to open a restaurant in an area of choice?